tytydraco/yessleep/out/I_kept_seeing_someone_walking_a_dog_that_was_supposed_to_be_missing.md

 ***“Lost Dog” Posters Linked to Attempted Abductions***

-*Police in Oregon are issuing a public warning following a call from a woman connected to fake “lost dog” posters.*
+*Police are issuing a public warning following a call from a local woman connected to fake “lost dog” posters.*

 *Investigators believe the posters, featuring a small white dog and a contact number, were used to identify and target individuals in specific neighborhoods.
-A similar incident was previously reported by a young woman in Colorado, prompting concerns that the method was used across multiple states.*
+A similar incident was previously reported, prompting concerns that the method was used across multiple states.*

 *Police are advising residents: do not call numbers listed on unofficial posters, do not follow associated individuals, and report suspicious activity directly to authorities.*